abhishekjoshi1998/ER-Backend/README.md

 # Browser Breakers Backend

 ## Introduction
-The Browser Breakers Backend is the server-side component of the Browser Breakers project, responsible for handling user authentication, project management, and other core functionalities.
+The Browser Breakers Backend is the server-side component of the Browser Breakers project and is responsible for handling user authentication, project management, and other core functionalities.
 It provides a set of APIs for seamless interaction with the frontend, ensuring secure and efficient data handling and storage using Node.js, Express.js, and MongoDB.

 ## Project Type
 Backend